The Role of DJI SDKs in Growing and Shaping the Commercial Drone Industry

 Recent FAA registration numbers illustrate that over 100,000 “non-hobbyist” drones occupy the skies across the United States.
 Today, these drones are reinventing the way firms manage assets and projects by allowing firms to acquire data about their operations at a scale and resolution never before possible.

-To conduct these missions, firms are heavily reliant on drone platforms made for “consumers” or “prosumers” – roughly 60% - and, more specifically, drones made by DJI – at over 70%.
+To conduct these missions, firms are heavily reliant on drone platforms made for “consumers” or “prosumers” – roughly 60% - and, more specifically, drones made by DJI.

 This bewilders many outside the industry, as they see the majority of business adopters utilizing consumer technology for commercial purposes.
 For those within the industry, they recognize this as a result of DJI’s strategy to rapidly expand the adoption of commercial drone technology by enabling its consumer drones to act as all-in-one, extensible platforms.
 But to explain that, you need to look back at the beginnings of the commercial drone industry.